-General Chemistry CHEM-105 5 hours
+General Chemistry → CHEM-105 5 hours

 Prerequisites: The student must have taken Intermediate Algebra (MATH-107) or be concurrently enrolled.
 This course is the study of the principles of chemistry to provide general information about the elements, atomic structure and laboratory methods for the liberal arts student who does not expect to major in science or related fields.
 This meets the requirements for a 5-hour lab class for graduation.
 Three hours lecture/four hours laboratory per week.
-(Spring/Fall)
+Course offered fall and spring semesters.